-- (a) By September 1, 1999, those employees with permanent status (as of the date the item is issued) in the classes listed in subsection 3 (2) above, shall, on a one-time basis only, be provided with one jacket. - (b) By September 1, 2000, those employees with permanent status (as of the date the item is issued) in the classes listed in subsection 3 (2) above, shall, on a one-time basis only, be provided with one vest. - 4.
-CLOTHING NON-TRANSPORTATION EMPLOYEES - (a) The Buildings and General Services Department shall provide to each employee in the positions listed below one pair of safety shoes or boots, whichever the Department determines is appropriate.
-The shoes and boots shall be replaced on a direct exchange basis.
+- (a).
+Transportation workers' clothing to be distributed annually no later than September 1 shall consist of the following: - 1 blaze orange sweatshirt or 2 tee shirts for current employees - 5 tee shirts for new hires - 2 pairs of gloves - 1 pair of boots (the employee may opt to receive either a winter or summer boot, and may select a better quality boot from the vendor, at his/her own expense for the difference in the cost from the boot otherwise provided by the State). - 1 summer hat - 1 winter hat - (b) By September 1, 1999, those employees with permanent status (as of the date the item is issued) in the classes listed in subsection (d) below, shall, on a one-time basis only, be provided with one jacket. - (c) By September 1, 2000, those employees with permanent status (as of the date the item is issued) in the classes listed in subsection (d) below, shall, on a one-time basis only, be provided - (d) Eligible Transportation Agency classes or positions: